You’re writing, and writing, and writing.

 Spend your editing time wisely

 A poet has an ocean of time to rewrite a few lines.
 To find a more dazzling metaphor.
-To look for a more energetic word.
+To replace a weak word with a more energetic word.
 To let the words flow with the perfect rhythm.

 Or when writing a blog post, spend your time fine-tuning your headline and polishing your first and last paragraphs – because that’s where you need to engage and inspire your reader.